CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Experiments

-\paragraph{Evaluation.} We compare {CodecSep} against representative spectrogram- and codec-domain baselines—TDANet \cite{li2023efficientencoderdecoderarchitecturetopdown,10446601}, CodecFormer \cite{yip2024audiocodecbasedspeechseparation}, SDCodec \cite{bie2024learning}, and the text-guided spectrogram model AudioSep \cite{liu2024separate}.
+\paragraph{Evaluation.} We compare {CodecSep} against representative spectrogram-, waveform- and codec-domain baselines—TDANet \cite{li2023efficientencoderdecoderarchitecturetopdown,10446601}, Sudo rm-rf \cite{tzinis2022compute}, CodecFormer \cite{yip2024audiocodecbasedspeechseparation}, SDCodec \cite{bie2024learning}, and the text-guided audio stream separators AudioSep \cite{liu2024separate}, BiModalSS \cite{mahmud2024weakly} and Sudo rm-rf + FiLM \cite{tzinis2022heterogeneous, tzinis2023optimal}.
 We report objective signal fidelity via scale-invariant signal-to-distortion ratio (SI\mbox{-}SDR) \cite{Luo_2019,le2019sdr} and perceptual quality via ViSQOL \cite{chinen2020visqolv3opensource}, which measures spectro–temporal similarity between the estimate $\tilde{x}$ and reference $x$ and maps it to a 1–5 MOS-LQO scale.
-Following prior work (e.g., SDCodec \cite{bie2024learning}), we use ViSQOL as a proxy for perceptual listening quality and complement it with a human MOS-LQS study comparing real-world outputs from {CodecSep} (trained on dnr-v2) and the publicly released {AudioSep}.
-To quantify efficiency in a hardware-agnostic manner, we report multiply–accumulate operations (MACs) using \texttt{torchprofile}\footnote{\url{https://github.com/zhijian-liu/torchprofile}} under matched input durations (2\,s) and batching (batch size 2).
+Following prior work (e.g., SDCodec \cite{bie2024learning}), we use ViSQOL as a proxy MOS score for perceptual listening quality and complement it with a human MOS-LQS study comparing real-world outputs from {CodecSep} (trained on dnr-v2) and the publicly released {AudioSep}.
+To quantify efficiency, we report multiply–accumulate operations (MACs), inference time, memory footprint using \texttt{torchinfo}\footnote{\url{https://github.com/tyleryep/torchinfo}} under matched input durations (2\,s) and batching (batch size 2) on a $24$GB NVIDIA A30 GPU.
+Details on evaluation workflow for each benchmark are deferred to Appendix \ref{eval_details}.